antonmi/espec/README.md

   context "Sync", async: false do
     it do: "sync example"

-    it "async again", async: false do
+    it "async again", async: true do
       "async"
     end
   end